hashicorp/terraform-provider-vault/website/docs/r/jwt_auth_backend_role.html.md

 * `verbose_oidc_logging` - (Optional) Log received OIDC tokens and claims when debug-level logging is active.
 Not recommended in production since sensitive information may be present in OIDC responses.

+* `max_age` - (Optional) Specifies the allowable elapsed time in seconds since the last time the user was actively authenticated with the OIDC provider.

 ### Common Token Arguments